Single White Female

-Single White Female is a 1992 American psychological erotic thriller film based on John Lutz's 1990 novel SWF Seeks Same.
-It stars Bridget Fonda and Jennifer Jason Leigh and was directed by Barbet Schroeder.
-Recently estranged Allison Jones (Fonda) begins to rent an apartment room to Hedra Carlson (Leigh).
-After she reconciles with her ex-boyfriend, she finds strange patterns of behavior in her tenant.
+Single White Female is a 1992 American psychological erotic thriller film produced and directed by Barbet Schroeder from a screenplay by Don Roos.
+It is based on the 1990 novel SWF Seeks Same by John Lutz.
+The film stars Bridget Fonda and Jennifer Jason Leigh.
+It follows recently estranged Allison Jones (Fonda), who begins to rent an apartment room to Hedra Carlson (Leigh).
+After she reconciles with her ex-boyfriend, she begins to find strange patterns of behavior in her tenant.